-Today, NOBEL/Women stands 283 members strong.
+Today, NOBEL Women stands about 278 members strong.
 With the dynamic leadership of a renowned board, this premiere organization of black elected legislative women is preserving the legacy of leadership and shaping the future of our country with exceptional knowledge, character, courage and resolute few organizations have emulated.

 The organization works to ensure the enforcement of responsible programs and policies that meet the legal, social, political, economic, education, and health needs of children, women and families.
 This is accomplished by keeping governmental agencies accountable for implementing equitable laws and regulations that prohibit discrimination against women and promote equity and participation in the public and private sector.